Conversational Question Answering on Heterogeneous Sources: The Method

 \subsection{Question understanding (QU)}

 Follow-up questions in a conversation ($q^1, q^2, \ldots$) usually contain implicit intent.
 A key challenge in ConvQA, therefore, is to understand the flow of the conversation, towards deriving intent-explicit structured representations (SR) of the user's information need in $q^i$.
 Instead of trying to generate a full-fledged question, we rather aim to capture the semantic structure, using a \textit{syntax-agnostic} approach.
 This can be perceived as a ``logical form'' for heterogeneous QA, where no explicit grounding or canonicalization is possible.
 The representation is purely on the question-level, and thus agnostic to the information sources that are used during the answering process.
 However, it can readily be matched with different kinds of evidences, which often take the form of keyword phrases (e.g. text snippets or verbalized table records).
+The SR is loosely inspired by work on quantity queries~\cite{ho2019qsearch}.

 Specifically, an SR is a 4-tuple holding a slot for each of: \squishlist \item Context entities (depicted in { gray} in Table~1), \item Question entities (in { red}), \item Question predicates (in { blue}), and, \item Expected answer types (in { cyan}). \squishend